the-hempcoin-foundation/SilentDragon/README.md

+# SilentDragon

-SilentDragon desktop wallet for HUSH ($HUSH) that runs on Linux, Windows and macOS.
+SilentDragon desktop wallet for HUSH ($HUSH) runs on Linux, Windows and macOS.
+This is experimental software under active development!

 ![Screenshots](silentdragon.png?raw=true)

+## PRIVACY NOTICE

+SilentDragon contacts a few different external websites to get various bits of data.
+    * coingecko.com for price data API
+    * explorer.myhush.org for explorer links
+    * dexstats.info for address utilities

+This means your IP address is known to these servers.
+Enable Tor setting in SilentDragon to prevent this, or better yet, use TAILS: https://tails.boum.org/

 # Installation

 Head over to the releases page and grab the latest installers or binary. https://github.com/MyHush/SilentDragon/releases

 ## hushd

 SilentDragon needs a Hush full node running hushd.
 If you already have a hushd node running, SilentDragon will connect to it.

 If you don't have one, SilentDragon will start its embedded hushd node.

-Additionally, if this is the first time you're running SilentDragon or a hushd daemon, SilentDragon will download the zcash params (~1.7 GB) and configure `HUSH3.conf` for you.
+Additionally, if this is the first time you're running SilentDragon or a hushd daemon, SilentDragon will find Sapling params (~50 MB) and configure `HUSH3.conf` for you.

 Pass `--no-embedded` to disable the embedded hushd and force SilentDragon to connect to an external node.

 ## Compiling from source

 SilentDragon is written in C++ 14, and can be compiled with g++/clang++/visual c++.
 It also depends on Qt5, which you can get from [here](https://www.qt.io/download).
 Note that if you are compiling from source, you won't get the embedded hushd by default.
 You can either run an external hushd, or compile hushd as well.

 ### Building on Linux